Jarrod E. Brown

 The MBA paired the architecture with the business case — coursework in data-driven decision making, IT strategy, and ethical leadership.
 Out of fifteen years of evolving systems that can't be shut down, I've been drawn to a methodology called WISER — a way for teams to innovate continuously with AI by rebuilding systems while they run rather than stopping to start over: action over theory, evolution over disruption, people over proxies.
 It already existed; I'm learning it and putting it into practice across the work below.

 I now put that methodology to work building agentic AI.
 ServiceBay AI is a five-agent assistant on IBM watsonx Orchestrate that turns a vague dashboard warning into a verified diagnosis, recall check, cost estimate, and shop list, and an MCP server wires those agents into Claude.
-Alongside them I keep building the security automation I know cold — a phased PAN-OS configuration refactor, an EdgeRouter threat-analysis pipeline, and an OFAC-driven dynamic deny-list.
+The largest thing I'm building is Calaite, a transcript-driven audio and video editor on Cloudflare that started as tooling for the podcast and is now a product under Isobaric Labs.
+Alongside them I keep building the security automation I know cold — a phased PAN-OS configuration refactor, and an EdgeRouter monitoring loop where cloud analysis of the network's own traffic feeds signed block lists back to the edge as enforcement.
 Each is documented on the projects page as a full solution architecture.

 None of it was a straight line.
 I've been on plenty of layoff lists — I've worked through a company bankruptcy, sat on the short list for reductions in force, and landed on the wrong side of an acquisition.
 I've stepped on most of the landmines a career can hide, which is exactly why I can speak to them.

 I also co-host The Broken Handle, a weekly podcast on the modern job market — layoffs, AI displacement, and career pivots — with my co-host William Lowdermilk.
-We're both veterans, and we built a Cloudflare-native research pipeline that ingests dozens of forward-looking labor indicators so our commentary is grounded in data rather than anecdote.
+We're both veterans, and we built a Cloudflare-native research pipeline that ingests dozens of forward-looking labor indicators so our commentary is grounded in data rather than anecdote — plus the editor we use to cut the show, which turned into Calaite.
 The same forces I design around at work are reshaping careers everywhere, and the show is our honest read on them.
 This site is where I keep the record of what I'm building.

 Experience